zhengjunyao-work/arc24/docs/modeling/Iteration_13_single_task_ttft.md

 To try to solve this I have added a timeout when running inference.
 If the execution takes more than the timeout it is stopped.
 I have set it to 5 minutes, but it seems it was too low and 3 submissions have timeout.
+I have inspected the inference times when doing 64 predictions, and just generating the output tokens took 3m for the worst case.
+So it makes sense that generating 128 predictions takes more than 5 minutes.

 I can hide VLLM logs with `export VLLM_LOGGING_LEVEL=ERROR`